-At RST4, we used the mainstem mark group to estimate that $1,097 \pm 84\%$ Steelhead smolts passed RST4.
-The off-channel mark group was not used since only three were marked and none recaptured (Appendix 5.4).
-The low precision was a product of the low capture efficiency of RST4 (13%, Table 5.2).
+At RST4, we used both mark groups to estimate that $1,061 \pm 36\%$ Steelhead smolts passed RST4 (Table 5.4).
+We used both mark groups since capture efficiency was not significantly different (18% and 19%, respectively, P =0.89; Table 5.3).
+The lower capture efficiency of recent years continued in 2020 (18%, Table 5.4), and is reflected in the moderate precision of the estimates.
 Since recaptures at RST4 depend on the number of smolts marked at this site, released upstream and then recaptured, low capture efficiency reduced both the number marked and the proportion of those recaptured.
-The capture efficiency was higher than for 2018 (2%), but far lower than other prior years (30-60%).
-The increased capture efficiency for 2018 to 2019 was due to a return to using the larger trap (diameter = 2.4m) and lower dam discharge.
+The capture efficiency was similar to 2019 (13%) and higher than for 2018 (2%), but far lower than other prior years (30-60%).
+The increased capture efficiency from 2018 was due to a return to using the larger trap (diameter = 2.4m) and lower dam discharge.

 The lower catch at RST4 also reduces the precision of the RST2 and RST3 estimates by reducing the number of marked fish available for recapture at the downstream traps and the relationship between the number of recaptures and precision.
-The effect would be largest for RST3, which depends entirely on RST4 for all marked fish, and less so for RST3 since only 25-50 % of marked fish are from RST4.
+The effect would be largest for RST3, which depends entirely on RST4 for all marked fish, and less so for RST3 since only 25-50% of marked fish are from RST4.

-At RST3, none of the 210 Steelhead smolts marked at RST4 were recaptured.
+At RST3, only two of the 214 Steelhead smolts marked at RST4 were recaptured.
 Due to this, we are unable to estimate the number of Steelhead smolts passing the trap.
-Capture efficiency at RST3 decreased from 15-20% to 5% in 2018.
-With the continued low capture efficiency in 2019, with similar flows in 2019 to pre-2018 years, the continued low capture efficiency is likely a product of the combination of smaller trap (1.5 m diameter) and the move to a new location that lacks the well-defined thalweg that concentrates fish within a portion of the channel.
+Capture efficiency at RST3 decreased from 15-20% to 1% in 2020.
+The continued low capture efficiency since 2018 is likely a product of the move to a new location that lacks the well-defined thalweg that concentrates fish within a portion of the channel.
 The RST3 site was moved approximately 200 m upstream due to changes in site access.
 The channel width and depth at the new site was considered insufficient for traps larger than 1.5 m.

-At RST2, capture efficiency was not significantly different for mainstem and off-channel mark groups (19% and 38%, respectively, P=0.50; Table 5.2), but as with previous years, this was largely a result of insufficient power to detect a difference.
-We used the mainstem mark group for the estimate that $4,410\pm15\%$ Steelhead smolts passed RST2.
+At RST2, capture efficiency was not significantly different for mainstem and off-channel mark groups (14% and 4%, respectively, P = 0.12; Table 5.3) but as with previous years, this was largely a result of insufficient power to detect a difference.
+We used both mark groups for the estimate that 3,789 \pm 21% mainstem Steelhead smolts passed RST2.
 This also represents the estimate of mainstem production for the Coquitlam River upstream of RST2.
-When we included
+When we included Steelhead from off-channel habitats, the estimate for all areas upstream of RST2 was 3,836 \pm 21% (Table 5.2).
+Precision is at the high end of the range during Treatment 2 prior to 2018

+(range: \pm 9% to 38%) and a large improvement from 2018 (\pm 76%).
+This is due to sufficient numbers of recaptures during the period when the majority of outmigration occurred.

+With only two lost trapping days that were outside of the peak migration period, we did not flag any strata as 'bad', which triggers spline fitting in place of missing data, as this would have minimal impact on the mainstem estimate.

-Steelhead from off-channel habitats, the estimate for all areas upstream of RST2 was 4,419 $\pm$ 15%.
-This is at the high end of the range during Treatment 2 prior to 2018 (range: $\pm$ 9% to 38%) and a large improvement from 2018 ( $\pm$ 76%).
-This is due to sufficient numbers of recaptures during strata 7-12, when the majority of outmigration occurred.
-As with Coho, abundance during stratum 6 relied on spline-fitting due to incomplete sampling during this period.
-It had a minimal effect on overall precision since this was prior to peak outmigration.
-Average Steelhead density in the Coquitlam River mainstem was 2.9 smolts/100 m2 and 2.6 smolts/100 m2 in the Coquitlam River including the off-channel sites (Table 5.1).
-Smolt density in reach 4 was considerably higher than the average of the entire mainstem (5.7 smolts/100 m2, Table 5.1)
+Average Steelhead density in the Coquitlam River mainstem was 2.5 smolts/100 m2 and 2.2 smolts/100 m2 in the Coquitlam River including the off-channel sites (Table 5.1).
+Smolt density in reach 4 was considerably higher than the average of the entire mainstem as has been the case during Treatment 2 (5.5 smolts/100 m2, Table 5.2)

-Figure 5.6 Length-frequency histogram for unmarked Steelhead captured in the Coquitlam River in 2019 (data pooled for all trap sites).
+Figure 5.8 Length-frequency histogram for unmarked Steelhead captured in the Coquitlam River in 2020 (data pooled for all trap sites).